kornysietsma/claude-code-permissions-hook/README.md

 ### Audit File (JSON)

+(confusingly this used to be also called 'logging' - renamed to auditing now for clarity)

 Records tool use to the file specified by `audit_file`.
 Controlled by `audit_level` in TOML:

 - `off` - disabled